-9 Questions You Can Never Ask In An Interview
+9 Questions You Can Never Ask In A College Interview

 After you’ve submitted your application to a college or university, you may receive an email inviting you to complete an interview for admission.
 If you find yourself in this position, you have been given a special opportunity to showcase your personality, accomplishments, passions, and goals to a university representative and prove that you are a good fit for that institution.